New Army: Command and education

-Organisational Reform
+Organisational reform

 The throne also ordered once again to demobilise the Green Standard and militia to a more efficient force by discharging the useless.
 The remaining forces were then to be organised into a standing army (Changbei Jun) a first reserve (Xubei jun) and a gendarmerie (Xunjing jun).
 Standing army units were to gradually proliferate across the Empire and to then later form the new army (Lujun) the reserves served as a safe haven for the old-style units allowing them to continue existing despite repeated orders to disband them.
-In 1902 the Throne informed the provinces once again of their intent to demobilise the greater portion of the Green Standard and that land formerly alloted to the maintenance of soldiers in substitution of pay would devolve back to the Throne.
+In 1902 the Throne informed the provinces once again of their intent to demobilise the greater portion of the Green Standard and that land formerly allotted to the maintenance of soldiers in substitution of pay would devolve back to the Throne.
 The reform edicts were not followed as the Throne complained in 1902 that the Manchu-Generals, Viceroys and Governors were dragging their heels.

 The increasing uselessness of the Bannermen spurred the Throne into action as military power increasingly became Han Chinese the Throne sought to balance this, Yuan Shikai was ordered to train 3,000 Bannermen and later it was planned for an additional 3,000 to be trained.
-Ronglu also was rumoured to begin training of 30,000 bannermen in 1901 but his death ended this before it even began.
+Ronglu also was rumoured to have begun the training of 30,000 bannermen in 1901, but his death ended this before it even began.

+The Throne also ordered that the green standard and braves be reduced by 20-30% in within a year.
+Given the lack of reliable figures this would amount from 200,000-400,000 men being dismissed by the army, a large decrease equivalent to the entire standing armies of other countries.
+Given these troops were of little real military value, this represented a great cost saving measure.

-Beiyang Army
+Beiyang army

 Yuan Shikai as commander of the army was ordered to form 2 divisions one of which was to be Manchu instead Yuan trained the one Manchu division and prepared a corps of 4 divisions 3 of which were Han Chinese.
 The 2 initial divisions were to form a Corps of 19,120 men organised into 42 battalions with a total annual cost of 2,387,600 taels not including armament.
 Yuan Shikai hired Japanese instructors and advisors and established many schools offering diverse courses such as topography and ballistics as well as sending cadets to be educated in Japan.